neherlab/pangraph/dev/design/merge.md

 # Graph merging — design manifesto

-Status: **`pangraph merge` implemented and verified; only user docs remain (see §6)** Integration branch: `feat/merge` (merged into `master` last, after all phase branches below)
+Status: **complete — `pangraph merge` implemented, verified and documented (see §6)** Integration branch: `feat/merge` (merged into `master` last, after all phase branches below)

 This document describes the design for a new `pangraph merge` command, which combines two pre-existing pangenome graphs into one.
 It covers the motivation, the identifier model, the required changes to existing code, and the phased roadmap.

-An accompanying `dev/design/merge-implementation-notes.md` will record as-built decisions and gotchas as the phases land; this file describes the *intent*.
+As-built decisions and gotchas are recorded inline in the sections they belong to, rather than in a separate notes file.

 ---